Ida Amelia Sheppard

-Four years into their marriage, Charles and Elsie (Gomez) Sheppard welcomed their fourth child into their home in Edward Street, Port of Spain.
+Four years into their marriage, my grandparents Charles and Elsie (Gomez) Sheppard welcomed their fourth child into their home in Edward Street, Port of Spain.
 They named their daughter Ida Amelia, born on 11 April 1913.
 She was a baby sister for Jessie who was then 4, Madge 3, and Boysie who was just 14 months old at the time.
 Over the next fourteen years, these four oldest children would welcome nine more younger siblings into their large Sheppard fold.

 As one of the older children, Ida grew up helping to care for her younger sisters and brothers.
 With his growing family, Charlie Sheppard bought a large house situated at the corner of Richmond and Park Streets, Port of Spain.
 The Sheppard family was living in this lovely family home at #30 Richmond Street when Charlie died at 45 years old in 1931.
 Ida had just turned eighteen.
 Left fatherless, Ida and her other older siblings undertook their responsibilities in helping their mother raise the younger children.